Academic Calendar 2025/26

 Entrance requirements

-1. Completion of 90 credits that apply to the Bachelor of Arts, including at least 26 credits in geography.
+1. Completion of 75 credits that apply to the Bachelor of Arts, including:

 2. A minimum GPA of 3.33 in all courses required for program completion.

-Interested students are encouraged to seek out advice on the Geography Honours program from Geography faculty or an Advisor as early as possible in their coursework, and to apply to the program at the earliest possible entry date.
+Interested students are encouraged to seek out advice on the Geography Honours program from the PGES department head or an Academic Advisor early in their studies.
+Students should apply to the program at the earliest possible entry date.

 How to apply